GHSVS-de/plg_content_menudatealiasghsvs/README.md

 ### For Joomla update and changelog server
 - Create new release with new tag.
-- - See release description in `dist/release.txt`.
+  - See release description in `dist/release_no-changelog.txt`.
-- Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
+- Extracts of the update XML for update servers are in `./dist` as well.
 Copy/paste and necessary additions.